 COMPLIANCE WITH THE GOVERNANCE FRAMEWORK

+The Board of Directors periodically reviewed the compliance of all applicable laws and steps taken by the Company to rectify instances of non-compliance, if any.
 The Company is in compliance with all mandatory requirements of Clause 49 of the Listing Agreement.
-In addition, the Company has also adopted the non-mandatory requirements of constitution of the Remuneration Committee and establishing of Whistle Blower mechanism.
+In addition, the Company has also adopted the following non-mandatory requirements to the extent mentioned below:

 SECRETARIAL STANDARDS AND SECRETARIAL AUDIT REPORT